brainly/style-guide/README.md

 ## Contributing

 We welcome all issue reports and pull requests ❤️ If you'd like to contribute, please start with [this doc](CONTRIBUTING.md).

+## Caveats

+- Package "s3" has been forked to @brainly organization.
+One of dependencies of this package (graceful-fs) was causing our builds to fail.
+Since this package is no longer maintained, we decided to fork it and make needed updates.
+As a long-term solution, we need to switch "s3" package to something more up-to-date.